-Core Assignments Brief Description Points/Due Date Approximate Weight Participation Performance includes presence, participation and preparation for group and whole class discussions Ongoing throughout semester 5% Tests and Examinations Tests and examination consist of multiple measure, including multiple choice, short answers, and essay questions.
+Core Assignments Brief Description Points/Due Date Participation Class attendance and participation are expected in the course.
+The student will be present during class meetings, contribute to discussions, actively engage in projects/activities, and support his/her peers in the learning process.
+30 points Ongoing- throughout semester Tests and Examinations Tests and examination consist of multiple measures, including multiple choice, short answers, and essay questions.
 Questions will be derived from lecture, assigned readings, article handouts and class discussions.
-Midterm March 8, 2017 Final May 3, 2017 40%

-Activity File Compile 20 activities for science, and social studies for teachers to use in the K-3 classroom (10 activities for each subject area).
-Activities must be developmentally appropriate practice for young children and must be selected from various sources. ТВА 5% Science Kit Construct a science kit for K-3 students.
+100 points (50 points each) Midterm & Final TBA Activity File Compile 20 activities for science, and social studies for teachers to use in the K-2 classroom (10 activities for each subject area).
+Activities must be developmentally appropriate practice for young children and must be selected from various sources.
+40 points TBA Science Kit Construct a science kit for K-2 students.
 Kit must include the following items: title of the kit, science concepts and objectives, goals and standards, student's grade level, materials and resources, assessments, integration with other subject areas, and how the kit address the developmentally appropriate practice guidelines.
-Students are also required to develop a lesson plan to be used with the kit.
+Students are also required to develop a lesson plan to be used with 40 points Due Date on Scoring Rubric the kit.
 The science kit will be presented to class.
-5% Thematic Unit Construct a literature based thematic unit with the integration of all learning areas with focus on science, and social studies for two weeks teaching.
+Thematic Unit Construct a literature based thematic unit with the integration of all learning areas with focus on science, and social studies for two weeks teaching.
 Students must research the topic and develop lesson plans.
-The activities must be planned around a theme for primary children grades 1, 2, or 3.
+The activities must be planned around a theme for primary children grades K, 1, or 2.
 Unit must include a letter to parents, a research paper, list of resources in addition to a children's book list including a synopsis of each book.
-Unit must have an assessment activity as well as a self assessment completed in writing.
+Unit must have an assessment activity as well as a self-assessment completed in writing.
 All unit contents must be placed in a binder and be organized neatly.
 The Unit will be presented in class.
+280 points On-going To be submitted through D2L.
+Due Due Dates on Scoring Rubric Readings & Written Responses Complete readings and accompanying assignments.
+100 points (Points for each assignment will vary.)

-Ongoing see attached sheet for specific dates 45% Graduate students: Students receiving graduate credit must meet graduate level requirements for this class.
+Graduate students: Students receiving graduate credit must meet graduate level requirements for this class.
 An expanded assignment/additional assignment is required in order to receive graduate credit in this course.
 One option would be to expand the thematic unit to 10-12 pages with a minimum of 10 sources.
 The nature of this assignment may vary and will be determined after consultation between the individual student and the instructor.
-To be determined DETAILED INSTRUCTIONS AND EXPECTATIONS FOR EACH ASSIGNMENT WILL BE PROVIDED BY THE INDIVIDUAL INSTRUCTOR